slimandslam/schwab-client-js/README.md

 console.log("ordersByAccount DATA=", JSON.stringify(data2));

 // Create a limit order during normal trading hours to buy
-// one share of CTRN (Citi Trends Inc) stock for $1 USD const orderObj = {
+// one share of CTRN (Citi Trends Inc) stock for $1 USD.
+// You can use the helper functions mentioned in the section
+// above to create this object:
+// const orderObj = equityBuyLimit("CTRN", 1, "1.00");

+const orderObj = {
          "orderType": "LIMIT",
          "session": "NORMAL",